 Seeking Safety

-Seeking Safety is a therapeutic approach designed to help a person envision what safety would look like and feel like in their lives, then helping them find new ways of coping as well as grounding techniques.
-One of the goals of seeking safety is to focus on ideals to counter their previous loss through both trauma or substance use.
+Seeking Safety is a therapeutic approach designed to help a person envision what safety would look like and feel like in their lives, then help them find new ways of coping as well as grounding techniques.
+One of the goals of seeking safety is to focus on ideals to counter their previous loss through both trauma and substance use.
 Another objective is to help the client attain safety in their thinking, emotions, behaviors, and relationships.
 The seeking safety approach could be summarized as a therapeutic approach that will help a person feel safe, empowering them to take control of their life and move in a positive direction.

 Psychodynamic